ungive/mediaremote-adapter/README.md

 `default	14:44:55.871495+0200	mediaremoted	Adding client <MRDMediaRemoteClient 0x15820b1a0, bundleIdentifier = com.apple.perl5, pid = 86889>`

-## Projects that use this library

-- [Music Presence](https://musicpresence.app) is a cross-platform desktop application for showing what you are listening to in your Discord status.
-  It uses this library since version [2.3.1](https://github.com/ungive/discord-music-presence/releases/tag/v2.3.1) to detect media from all media players again.

 ## Motivation

 This project was created due to the MediaRemote framework